 Students may request an academic accommodation at any time; however, it is preferable and highly recommended to request it as early as possible.
-Some academic accommodations may take more time to provide than others, e.g., transcribing a textbook into Braille.
+Some academic accommodations may require more time to provide than others, such as transcribing a textbook into Braille.